adorsys/xs2a-adapter/README.md

 See also the list of [contributors](https://github.com/adorsys/xs2a-adapter/graphs/contributors) who participated in this project.

 For commercial support please contact **[adorsys Team](https://adorsys.de/en/psd2)**.

+If you have any technical questions you can ask them in our [gitter](https://gitter.im/adorsys/xs2a-adapter) or via the [e-mail](mailto:xs2adapter@adorsys.de)

 ## License